Lifesaving Statistics

 We’ve come a long way since 1971, the year the Wisconsin Humane Society – and the rest of the country – experienced the peak of pet overpopulation.
 In that year, a staggering 48,608 animals came into the shelter and 33,679 of them were euthanized, a 31% save rate.

-Our community still faces significant economic hardship and we continue to pioneer ways to save more of the animals coming through our doors.
+Our community still faces significant economic hardship and we continue to pioneer ways to save more animals who come through our doors every day.
 Much of our intake comes from people who are surrendering their animals because they have nowhere else to go.
 For a variety of reasons, they can no longer care for their animals and have often exhausted their own placement resources – family, friends, online listings, etc. Their animals often have medical or behavioral issues (more than half our animals need extra medical or behavioral support), making it harder for their original owners to find willing adopters.
 So they bring them to us.

 In addition to taking animals whose owners can no longer care for them, we provide animal control services for Racine, Brown, Door, Kenosha, and Ozaukee Counties.
 We house animals seized by law enforcement, provide a safe place for survivors of cruelty and neglect, and quarantine animals after they’ve attacked or bitten.
 We are also the largest partner to the Milwaukee Area Domestic Animal Control Commission (MADACC).
-We receive animals from other Wisconsin shelters and out-of-state shelters, too.
-The vast majority of our intake is local.
+While the vast majority of our intake is local, we also receive animals from other Wisconsin shelters and out-of-state shelters.

 For more information on our outcome decision-making philosophy, please visit our FAQ page.